olympiawoj/web-accessibility/start-building-accessible-web-applications-today/02-accessible-button-events/transcript.md

 02:57 The thing that really needs fixing first is this div, because it's just got a class of button and no semantic meaning or anything on it.
 The first thing I'm going to do is add a role of button to tell a screen reader or other assistive technology that this element is a button.

-03:12 Then, we'll add the tab-index attribute with a value of zero so that now I can reach it from a keyboard and a screen reader.
+03:12 Then, we'll add the `tabindex` attribute with a value of zero so that now I can reach it from a keyboard and a screen reader.
 We're also going to label it.
 I'm going to add aria-label of menu.

 03:24 You could argue that the label should go underneath the icon.
 That would help reduce any confusion about what that icon meant.
 For this, we're just going to make it accessible for basic keyboard and screen reader use by doing these three things.